Hint: break some rules to create leaders that inspire leaders

-Provide short 30 minute to 1-hour competency-based training videos or material that speak to people on an emotional level.
-This can be developed in-house, or outsourced (here is one company that breaks down lessons into three minute videos).
+Provide short 30 minutes to 1-hour competency-based training videos or material that speak to people on an emotional level.
+This can be developed in-house, or outsourced (here is one company that breaks down lessons into three-minute videos).
 Your goal is to create inspirational leaders by setting the foundation for developing their emotional intelligence, which is critical in building and sustaining positive and engaged individuals and organizations.

 Here are some example course topics that iQor has incorporated into our e-course training: